vijayasrivastava/EmployeeRecord/README.md

 #4: DELETE
 #5: UPDATE

-The Employee records are stored temporarily in an Array List and can be optimized by linking it to a MySQL server.
+The Employee records are stored in a MySQL server and are edited using the JAVA file implementing JDBC concepts in MySQL.
-This code aims to understand CRUD operations by creating a list of the data type employee and performing various operations on it.